-Benefit from 26+ key modules
+Benefit from 28+ key modules

-Every NAFS programme is adapted from the results of your pre-programme questionnaire.
-Over six intensive days you’ll increase your knowledge and confidence in different sources: individual giving; major donors; legacies; trusts; and commercial sponsorship.
+Whichever option you choose, you’ll increase your knowledge and confidence in different sources: individual giving; major donors; legacies; trusts; and commercial sponsorship.
 We’ll also share techniques and channels: endowments, capital campaigns, face to face, direct mail, proposals and online.
 Finally, we’ll help you shape all this into a sustainable strategy.
 Only NAFS offers this integration.

 See below for the modules you’ll benefit from.
 For 2022 we also have a number of updated and new modules.

 Principles of Fundraising

-Choosing a fundraising structure
+Choosing a Structure

 Creating a Value Proposition